 At Zylo, we believe SaaS will overtake traditional installed software.
-For example, one of Zylo’s largest enterprise customers (40K employees) recently analyzed their cloud vs. on-prem footprint and found that for the first time in company history, cloud overtook traditional software.
+For example, one of Zylo’s largest enterprise customers (with more than 40,000 employees) recently analyzed their cloud vs. on-prem footprint and found that for the first time in company history, cloud-based software overtook traditional software.

 Regardless of the size of the company in which you work, now is the time to build a strategy around your enterprise-wide SaaS investment.
 Now is the time to enact the same level of rigor and controls around SaaS that have traditionally been placed around all other large categories of investment in the company.
 Now is the time to professionally manage SaaS.

-At the ProcureCon Indirect West conference, Zylo was fortunate enough to host a panel discussion with IT and Procurement leaders:
+At the ProcureCon Indirect West conference, Zylo hosted a panel discussion with IT and Procurement leaders:

 - Carla DiCastro, IT Procurement, Workday

 - Aleta Jeffress, CIO, City of Aurora, Colorado